The solvability of consensus in iterated models extended with safe-consensus

 \subsection{The WRO iterated model}

-The second iterated model that we study is the \emph{WRO (Write-Read, invoke Object) iterated model}.
-In this model, processes write to shared memory, then they snapshot it, and finally they invoke the safe-consensus object(s).
-We say that a protocol is in the WRO iterated model if it can be written in the form given in Figure \ref{figWROprot}.
+We now define the first iterated model that we investigate; in it, processes write to shared memory, then they snapshot it and finally they invoke the safe-consensus objects.
+We say that a protocol is in the \emph{WRO (Write, Read and invoke Object) iterated model} if it can be written in the form given in Figure \ref{figWROprot}.

-This pseudocode is explained in a similar way to that used for the code in Figure \ref{figWORprot}, the only thing that changes is the place where we put the invocations to the safe-consensus shared objects, after the execution of the write-snapshot operations.